-This panel and its companions Madonna and Child, with the Blessing Christ [middle panel] and Deacon Saint, with Saint Anthony Abbot [right panel], now separated, originally formed a triptych, each element of which was painted on a single wooden plank with vertical grain.
+This panel and its companions Saint Peter, with Saint James Major [left panel] and Madonna and Child, with the Blessing Christ [middle panel], now separated, originally formed a triptych, each element of which was painted on a single wooden plank with vertical grain.
 Though severely warped, the panels still maintain their original thicknesses of 3.2-3.4 cm.
 Margins of bare wood beyond the painted surface indicate that each panel once had an engaged frame.
 The three panels retain wide margins along the bottom and pointed top.
 On the two saints the vertical margins were completely removed, while on the Madonna the vertical margins are very narrow.
 At some point after the panels were cropped, modern pieces of wood were added along the pointed top and the sides of the three panels.